Always something to do for the holidays or rainy day?

 The motor skills of children at different ages

-A child can do different things at every age stage.
+A child can do different things at every age, also with balls.

 This is a good age for the football parents; you can finally play soccer with your little one!